harshb/harshb.github.io/_posts/2019-10-03-sahir-sansar-se-bhage.md

 You, who from the world seeks to flee

-Think you will get God this way?
+Think you will find God this way?
 Really?

 <img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">